ELEMENTARY SCHOOL MINISTRY - SPRING 2025

 Registration is LIVE!
 While pre-registration isn’t required, it helps us out with planning and means you can jump right into the fun when you arrive.
 Questions, contact Michaela Putnam-Kwon, Children & Family Minister, at michaela@abidingpresence.net.

-• Minecraft Like Jesus (2nd-5th Grade) - Creative minds can thrive in our Minecraft workshop this spring.
-We will learn about how to walk like Jesus through various Minecraft challenges from building projects to games and more!
+Holy Week in Minecraft (3rd-5th Grade) - There is no where better to visualize Holy Week than in Minecraft, where imaginations come to life and we can try to recreate Jesus’ triumphal entry and more.
+Here we will learn how to draw closer to Jesus through various Minecraft challenges from building projects to games and more!
 Students are encouraged to bring their own devices (laptops/tablets) to Sunday School to play Minecraft on.
 Personal devices must have personal Minecraft accounts downloaded and logged-in to use during Sunday School.

 Sunday School FAQ’s